 Quicken and Mint are two of the most popular personal finance management tools out there.
 And while they’re both offered by Intuit, they’re very different products.
 So, how can you tell which one is right for you?

-We wanted to know which is better (Quicken or Mint) as well, so we ran a comparison test.
+We wanted to know which is better (Quicken or Mint) in better detail, so we ran a comparison test.
 Check out the results below so you can find the app that will help you keep your money in line.

 The Most Accessibility: Mint